Read | Listen| Write

 as if an ending.

-But I knew the vote
+But I knew the vote was only a handle

-not the door itself.
+Not the door itself.

-League by league, county by county,
+League by league,

 we stitched Tennessee together

-with sore feet, and more stubbornness
+with sore feet and resolve.

 June 1919.

-Equal Suffrage Association.
+of the Tennessee Equal Suffrage Association.

 August 1920.

-Tennessee was a hinge of history,
+Tennessee became the hinge of history,

-last state needed
+the final state needed

-allowing women the right to vote.
+to allow women the right to vote.

-until the door gave way.
+We pushed until the door gave way.

-Independence is not a gift,
+Independence is not a favor.

-President, Tennessee League of Women Voters.
+Tennessee League of Women Voters.

 Women seated, not as guests